'He just wears red': Kāinga Ora to relocate Mobster from terrified neighbours

 "We just want to get out of here for the kids' sake," a scared neighbour told the Herald.

-However, the mobster today hit back today, saying it was unfair to judge him due to his gang links or his past.
+However, the mobster said it was unfair to judge him due to his gang links or his past.

 Though he was part of the Mob, he did not bring gang members to his house and his family got along well with most of the neighbourhood, he said.